 Sunscreen — Including a Stick

-The stick in particular is a game changer for faces — you can get a quick swipe on cheeks, nose, and ears in seconds, without a fuss and without stopping what you are doing.
-Apply before you leave the resort in the morning, reapply every two hours, and keep the stick somewhere immediately accessible in your bag so you actually use it.
+The stick in particular is a game changer for faces — a quick swipe on cheeks, nose, and ears in seconds, without a fuss and without stopping what you are doing.
+We plan to apply before leaving the resort each morning, reapply every two hours, and keep the stick somewhere immediately accessible in the bag.

 A Few Final Notes Before You Go